liepsneletech/8-grasshopper/README.md

 _40 group website project_

-This project is for educational porpuses only.
-Pull request are welcome, but priority for project authors!
-Thank you for your cooperation!
+This project is for educational and personal porpuses only.

 Site published at: https://liepsneletech.github.io/8-grasshopper/